ThiccMC/ThiccBan/README.md

 # ThiccBan-Legacy
-ThiccMC Ban List, a fork of Litebans-PHP
+ThiccMC Ban List, a fork of Litebans-PHP.
+For more information, check out the [**Litebans-PHP wiki**](https://gitlab.com/ruany/LiteBans/-/wikis/home)

 This is the legacy branch and will no longer be supported.

 **WARNING**: This page is customized only for ThiccMC Network.
 You are free to use it but use at your own risk!